espressif/esp-flash-drivers/esp_flash_nor/README.md

 # Contributions

-Your contributions (PR) are welcome!

-Please also attach the datasheet or link of the flash model if possible, so that we can review more effectively.

-Contributors should do functionality test before creating PRs!
+See https://github.com/espressif/esp-flash-drivers/blob/main/README.md on how to make contributions!

-If you find any issue, please report on https://github.com/espressif/esp-flash-drivers/issues.
+If you find any issue, please report to https://github.com/espressif/esp-flash-drivers/issues.